ruudeveraerts/notestransposer/README.md

 Up till now, I haven't found a way how to accomplish this in Lilypond.
-But since we are talking a about ascii plain text here, I thought I might be possible to write something in JavaScript that can do this for you.
+But since we are talking a about ascii plain text here, I thought I might be able to write something in JavaScript that can do this for you.

-===
+I succeeded.
+I wrote the file you can find in this repository, called transposer.htm.
+This is a tutorial that tells you how to use it.

-How to use the HTML-page with JavaScript?
+How to use the HTML-page?

 It's easy.

-Select the melody-part from your
+1. Select the melody-part from your
 Lilypond file.

-And copy it to the text area on the left of the page.
+2. copy it to the
+text area on the left of the page.
 Just put the notes. c4 d8 g,4 a'2 are
 examples of notes in ascii-lilypond-style.